 Parents should mark the child's name on all articles of clothing and property.
 Parents should check the Lost & Found box periodically.
 Lost articles may be claimed from the container provided in the school office or corner of the gym.
 The school is not responsible for lost or misplaced items.

+Administration does not keep track of your students' personal items.
 Clothing and other articles turned into the school office are kept for one month.
 After that time they will be given away.
-Money, glasses, jewelry and other valuables should be turned in to the office staff for safe keeping. hotlunch@stapostleschool.com
+Money, glasses, jewelry, cell phones and other valuables should be turned in to staff for safe keeping.